Our staff is made up of passionate professionals who all have one goal in mind - to loosen the yoke of extreme poverty in Korah.

 In the future, she looks forward to establishing an Advisory Council for the clinic and seeing how God will lead HFK to expand the current services, to collaborate, support and partner with other local institutions in Addis Ababa, and equip Ethiopian medical personnel to serve their own people.

 Jake was born and raised in a small farming community in rural northeastern Pennsylvania.
 It was here that he learned the fulfillment that comes from offering a helping hand and the importance of hard work.
-Jake’s first missions trip to Korah took place in early 2011, and since that time he has embarked on over 22 trips exclusively to Korah in various volunteer roles and for different lengths of time.
-Through his 6 years of experience in Ethiopia, Jake has grown in his understanding of the culture, and language as well as learning how to holistically serve those living in extreme poverty.
+Jake’s first missions trip to Korah took place in early 2011, which was followed by over 22 trips to Korah in various volunteer roles and for different lengths of time.
+In 2020 Jake moved to Ethiopia, working there full-time in HFK's Deputy Country Director role.
+Through his years of experience in Ethiopia, Jake has grown in his understanding of the culture, and language as well as learning how to holistically serve those living in extreme poverty.
 Early on, Jake met Dave and Eve Pohl who established Hope for Korah.
 He describes that God truly used their passion and influence to teach him how to effectively and humbly come alongside the poor.

 Stay Up-To-Date With Hope For Korah.
 Join our e-newsletter.